Ahh, summer’s end. How can we cherish it? I’ll tell you how.

 Although I opted for three mini tarts, you could also just make this into one big pie if you don’t have tart pans.
 Easy fix.

 As always, we stay true to our promise of simplicity.
-This recipe requires just 8 ingredients and 30 minutes to prepare.
+This recipe requires just 8 ingredients to prepare.

 Plus, it’s gluten free, vegan and entirely customizable.
 Only have raspberries on hand?
 Go for it.
 Not a mango fan?
 Leave them off.
 No lemons?
 Use limes.
 Make this tart your own.